Catallactic/catallactic-site/docs/whitepaper.md

 We describe how CryptoCommodities work, what are the stages, the utilities, the requirements, the challenges, the distribution mechanims and opportunities which bring for issuers, adopters and the whole society.

-This project tries to provide direction to crypto as we think it currently is in the wrong path.
+This project tries to provide direction to crypto as we think it currently is in the wrong path from the initial principles for which blockchain was created.

 <!-- truncate -->